-Companies have systematically reduced their employee benefits where possible.
+Companies have systematically reduced their employee benefits in Japan over the years, making personal savings more and more important for one’s financial independence.
 Defined Benefit Schemes which paid a lifetime income based on your annual salary in your final years of employment are becoming a thing of the past.
 As the job market is not as flush with opportunity as it was two decades ago, companies are able to scale back their employee benefits (which are focused on providing long-term benefits), and not experience a decline in applications in the short-term; after all, as an unemployed worker, you are likely more concerned about paying your mortgage repayments this month, than you are about paying the bills in your retirement.

 If you wish to at least continue your current lifestyle in later life, without having to scale back your spending or reduce your standard or living, then your only option is to make financial plans for yourself.
 You will have to save money, and you will have to invest money.
 The spending sacrifices you will be making now are the ensure that you do not have to make sacrifices in the future.
 Think of it as a pre-payment; a gift from present you to future you.

-How Much Money Will I Need To Retire?
+How Much Money Do I Need To Reach Financial Independence In Japan?

 Depending on who you ask, you will be told a different calculation, or a different method to use to work out how much you will need to have in your bank account.
 Lets assume that they are all correct.
 Many people will be inclined to question or criticize a method which produces a large number and will often come up with excuses like “I can probably live on less than I’m spending now anyway“, “the kids will be grown up by then so it will actually cost less“, or “we could always move somewhere cheaper“.
 These are all natural self-preserving reactions to have when you are forced to stare down a large amount of money that you will actually need when you have no plan on how to actually accumulate it.
 Generally speaking as a rule of thumb, if the required sum at the end of your calculation is big, has 7 digits and seems unattainable, the likelihood is that your calculations have been correct.
 First, take a moment to see if you are on track at this point in time with your current savings and investments.